MicrosoftLearning/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ---
 lab:
-    title: 'Review the default index policy for an Azure Cosmos DB SQL API container with the portal'
+    title: 'Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal'
-    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB SQL API'
+    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB for NoSQL'
 ---

-# Review the default index policy for an Azure Cosmos DB SQL API container with the portal
+# Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal

 Every container in Azure Cosmos DB has an indexing policy that directs the service on how to index items within the container.
 By default, this indexing policy indexes every property of every item.
 The default indexing policy makes it easy to get started with Azure Cosmos DB quickly as you don't have to think about indexing, performance, and management at the start of a project.

 In this lab, you'll observe and manipulate the default index policy for a few containers using the Data Explorer.

-## Create an Azure Cosmos DB SQL API account
+## Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.
+When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NOSQL API**).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB SQL API** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB for NoSQL** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |